danielJones256/intune/README.md

 - The user can log in through their Spotify account.
 - They can pick any song from Spotify.
-- The user's song choice are used to randomly create a playlist.
+- The user's song choice is used to create a playlist.

 # Installation